Risk Oversight Failures: Lessons from Société Générale, Amazon, and the Boardroom

 “My definition of a free society is a society where it is safe to be unpopular.” - Adlai Stevenson (31st Governor of Illinois and United Nations ambassador 1961-65)

-I have faced board directors who did not feel they had the mandate to perform their legal duties.
-And some of the directors were really uncomfortable raising any type of challenge to the business executives.
+I have worked with board directors who did not feel they had the mandate to perform their legal duties.
+Some were visibly uncomfortable raising any form of challenge to the executive team.
+They did not control the strategy or the resources.
+They could not describe the regulated activities they were accountable for, and in many cases, had little understanding of how the business actually operated.

-In that context, the directors had no worries about losing the popularity contest.
-But they had no chance to win it either.
+In that context, these directors were not worried about losing the popularity contest.
+But the truth is, they never stood a chance of winning it either.

-After many discussions including a detailed reminder of their personal duties and liabilities, the directors agreed that putting the Board back in control could generate significant value for the business and help the wider group to meet its objectives.
+After many difficult discussions, including a detailed reminder of their personal duties and liabilities, the directors eventually agreed that putting the board back in control could generate significant value for the business and help the wider group meet its objectives.

 Independence enables freedom